Aditya-Rajgor/Aditya-Rajgor/README.md

-- 🔭 I’m currently working as a pythod developer
+- 🔭 I’m currently working as a python developer
 - 🌱 I’m doing part time job as a freelancer at [fiverr](https://www.fiverr.com/fastasfawk?up_rollout=true)
 - 🤔 I’m looking for help with web scraping project
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aditya-rajgor/)